YOGA THERAPY TRAINING 800 HOURS 2021- 2023

 - To interview and read peoples’ breathing, posture and movement through specific practices.

-- To use the different Yoga and Ayurvedic elements, koshas, gunas, doshas, vayus, chakras.
+- To see people holistically through Yoga and Ayurvedic elements, koshas, gunas, doshas, vayus, chakras.

 - To come up with yoga therapy strategies through critical reasoning.